 In ancient China, the summer solstice was the yin to the winter solstice’s yang—literally.
 Throughout the year, the Chinese believed, the powers of yin and yang waxed and waned in reverse proportion to each other.
 At the summer solstice, the influence of yang was at its height, but the celebration centered on the impending switch to yin.
 At the winter solstice, the opposite switch was honored.

-Each year on the summer solstice, the Alaska Goldpanners of Fairbanks celebrate their status as the most northerly baseball team on the planet with a game that starts at 10:00 p.m. and stretches well into the following morning—without the need for artificial light—known as the Midnight Sun Game.
-The tradition originated in 1906 and was taken over by the Goldpanners in their first year of existence, 1960.
+Each year on the summer solstice, the Alaska Goldpanners of Fairbanks celebrate their status as the most northerly baseball team on the planet with a game that starts at 10 p.m. and stretches well into the following morning—without the need for artificial light—known as the Midnight Sun Game.
+The tradition originated in 1906 and was taken over by the Goldpanners in 1960, the first year of their existence.

-You might think that because the solstice occurs in summer that it means the Earth is closest to the sun in its elliptical revolution.
-However, the Earth is actually closest to the sun when the Northern Hemisphere experiences winter and is farthest away during the summer solstice.
+You might think that because the solstice occurs in summer, it means the Earth is closest to the sun in its elliptical revolution.
+However, the Earth is actually closest to the sun around the time the Northern Hemisphere experiences winter and is farthest away near the summer solstice.
 The warmth of summer comes exclusively from the tilt of the Earth’s axis, and not from how close it is to the sun at any given time.

-Legend has it that it was on the summer solstice in 1633 that Galileo was forced to recant his declaration that the Earth revolves around the Sun; even with doing so, he still spent the rest of his life under house arrest.
+Legend has it that it was on the summer solstice in 1633 that Galileo Galilei was forced to recant his declaration that the Earth revolves around the sun; even with doing so, he still spent the rest of his life under house arrest.

 In 1902, a British railway system employee named Moses B. Cotsworth attempted to institute a new calendar system that would standardize the months into even four-week segments.
 To do so, he needed to add an extra month to the year.
 The additional month was inserted between June and July and named Sol because the summer solstice would always fall during this time.
 Despite Cotsworth’s traveling campaign to promote his new calendar, it failed to catch on.

-The Greek festival of Kronia, which honored Cronus, the god of agriculture, coincided with the solstice.
-The festival was distinguished from other annual feasts and celebrations in that slaves and freemen participated in the festivities as equals.
+The Greek festival of Kronia, which honored Cronus, the god of agriculture, often coincided with the solstice.
+The festival was distinguished from other annual feasts and celebrations in that enslaved people and freemen participated in the festivities as equals.

 In Rome, midsummer coincided with the festival of Vestalia, which honored Vesta, the Roman goddess who guarded virginity and was considered the patron of the domestic sphere.
 On the first day of this festival, married women were allowed to enter the temple of the Vestal virgins, from which they were barred the rest of the year.